vedenev/sfm_cpp/README.md

 [0, 1488.787677381604, 979.9460018614599],
 [0, 0, 1]]
 ```
-The algoritm works in the follow way:
+The algoritm works in the following way:
 1. Find SIFT keypoints on an image.
 2. Compare descriptors of the keypoints with descriptors from previouse image.
 Get correspondance.
 3. Find essential matrix with findEssentialMat function.